juanpablos/CC5114-Projects/Tarea 2/README.md

 * Matplotlib
 * Pandas (for data manipulation)

+Files present:

+* parser.py: used to convert the output files of the git commands to a csv file
+* RNN_tensor_flow.py: the network used for the experiments
+* RNN.py: an unfinished scratch implementation of a RNN using only numpy.
+Not finished.

 For git metrics the following git commands were used:

 * git log --name-status